 In order to get frost or ice forming on surfaces you need to have a combination of low temperatures and moisture either in the air as vapour or on the ground as liquid water.
 When vapour turns directly to ice crystals on a surface this is the white, or hoar frost you see on grass and cars.
 If liquid water on the ground freezes then ice forms.
 Hoar frost on ground can turn to ice when a car or pedestrian crush the crystals under foot.
 This slightly melt the crystal that then refreeze as ice.

-Due to the chaotic nature of the atmosphere, the maximum and minimum temperature ranges for each day are generated by running a range of weather models - this technique is known as an ensemble forecast.
+Due to the chaotic nature of the atmosphere, forecasting maximum and minimum temperature is a challenge.
+In the Met Office we generate maximum and minimum temperature ranges for each day by running a range of weather models - this technique is known as an ensemble forecast.
 The maximum and minimum temperatures for the next five days are extracted from each weather model to produce a range of possible maximum and minimum temperature scenarios.